Coaching is something I love to do, for two reasons:

 I have come to understand that it all starts with your own self-leadership.

 I will work with you to help you see your choices and to choose powerfully.

 Talking about your own need for development may not be something you can easily do where you work.
-There may be "development programs", but rarely do these provide you with a competent sounding board for your concerns.
+There may be "development programs", but rarely do these provide you with a competent sounding board for your own particular concerns.

 Then there is the issue of objectivity.
 Sometimes it is difficult to trust the opinions of others around you because of their other agendas and motives.
 We can't always trust the counsel of those we work with.
 They may have other reasons for giving us certain advice.

 "So, Patrick, what experience do you have?"

 My career spans some 40 years and includes being:

 - a company director - both executive and non-executive, both commercial and third sector